KeyBridge/lib-openssrf/readme.md

  * Patterned fields: Formatted string patterned fields are programmatically generated.
 Direct user input is not required.
  * Indexed cross-referencing: SSRF cross referencing between data element is fully automatic.
  * Metadata configuration: Metadata fields are automatically configured using a powerful SSRF properties configuration utility.

-### New features in this release
- * Field type and pattern validation has been improved and (often times manually) added to fields where the schema compiler failed to correctly apply validation annotations.
+ * Improved field type and pattern validation.
  * Automated assembly, construction, writing and reading of the Message type is complete.
  * Correct handling of abstract frequency data types

-Not in this Release (TODO or Not TODO)
+### Not in this Release (TODO or Not TODO)
 The following issues are left to the application developer:
- * Time-related values: Hour, Minute, Second, Days of Week/Month and Year fields are represented by complex String patterns that are cumbersome and very difficult to parse or process automatically
+ * Date and DateTime components: Hour, Minute, Second, Days of Week/Month and Year data types are represented by complex String patterns that are cumbersome and difficult to parse or process automatically.
+See, for example, the _Hours_ type used in Assignment, FEDeployment, JRFL and JRFLEntry.
+Date and DateTime fields are parsed automatically into Java Calendar objects but Date and DateTime component fields are left as Strings.
  * Product-specific identifications: A few fields buried deep within the frequency Assignment record are represented by String patterns that appear to require product or network-specific automated parsing and processing
  * Emission classification: Some RF emission classification patterns do not appear to match industry standards and require custom parsing and processing
  * External references: The software does not contain hooks to automate external references by file or URI